America's Forgotten Roses

 Tyge, Aaron and Xavi have been close friends since childhood, bonded by the fact that they’re all gay and were often ostracized and persecuted while growing up.
 Even into adulthood, the three men keep in close contact, gathering together every Sunday at Tyge’s home in Chino Valley, Arizona, for brunch to catch up on each other’s lives and enjoy each other’s camaraderie.

-That bond is tested, however, when their dear friend, Molly, dies suddenly and leaves Xavi as the executor of her will.
+That bond is tested, however, when their dear friend, Kate, dies suddenly and leaves Xavi as the executor of her will.
 Most of her affairs are in order, except for her restaurant, The Prickly Pear.
-There’s nothing in the will specifying the transfer of ownership, and when the deed to the property cannot be found, prompting Molly’s estranged brother, Maclin, to file a claim on the building and vow to destroy it based on his hatred of his sister being a lesbian.
+There’s nothing in the will specifying the transfer of ownership, and when the deed to the property cannot be found, prompting Kate’s estranged brother, Dennis, to file a claim on the building and vow to destroy it based on his hatred of his sister being a lesbian.